 A Faster, More Advanced Anti-Spam Plugin that Stops Spam Cold

-I dug out the old archives, and started making some tweaks to the plugin as a test development version.
-I toyed with the idea of trying to fully revive the old plugin and work with other developers to develop.
+I dug out the old archived WP-SpamFree files, and started making some tweaks to the old plugin code as a test development version.
+I toyed with the idea of trying to fully revive the old plugin and work with other developers to develop it going forward.
 There were several options on the table…continuing to work on the old plugin, or creating a new one.
-After looking at the options and deliberating quite a bit, it became clear that the best path was to create a new plugin as a fork of WP-SpamFree (188.8.131.52) and push forward with some awesome new developments.
+After looking at the options and seeing that there just wasn’t enough interest in collaboration, and then deliberating quite a bit, it became clear that the best path was to create a brand new plugin as a fork of WP-SpamFree (126.96.36.199) and push forward with some awesome new developments.

 The WebGeek is back.
 Well, sort of.
 Let me back up a second and explain.